-Italian to English Legal Translation Services for a Child Custody Dispute
+Italian Legal Translation Services

 We’ve blogged about the need for legal translation services in international child custody disputes involving a foreign spouse or partner.
 In Pennacchia v.
 Hayes, the court decided a child custody dispute involving unwed parents and their five-year-old daughter.
 The father, a citizen of Italy, filed a verified petition in U.S. district court against the mother, a U.S. citizen, for the return of the child to Italy.
 The child was a citizen of both the U.S. and Italy.

 The child was born in Seattle, Washington in 2010.
 Several months after the child was born, the parents moved to Italy with the purpose of trying to live as a family on a “trial basis.”
 The mother claims she agreed to reside in Italy while on maternity leave with the understanding that the arrangement could be terminated at any time of the relationship did not work out.
 The parents resided together with the child in Italy for a period of time but eventually maintained separate residences in Italy for approximately three years due to conflicts in their relationship.

 In 2015, the father agreed to allow the mother to travel to the United States with the child.
 The father claimed that the mother was supposed to return the child to Italy the following month, which she failed to do.
 The child’s father subsequently filed an application with the Central Authority in Italy requesting the return of the child to Italy through the Hague Convention.
 The father’s petition was forwarded to the United States Central Authority, which informed the mother of the filing of the petition.
 The mother and child continued to reside in Idaho and did not return to Italy.